jd4883/docker_composer/README.md

 # **Docker Composer**
 Docker Composer is a small helper script written in python that allows creation of docker stacks providing bare minimum information in a centralized yaml file.

+## **Installation**
+The docker image can be retrieved from its dockerhub registry with the command below.
+Please at minimum define the path to where you want stack configuration folders and files to be stored (/configs), and a path for where to store the parameters.
+If a parameters file is not provided with at least one stack and all non-optional parameters are provided, the tool should do its job perfectly.
+    docker pull jb6magic/docker_composer
+The workflow of this program is as follows:
+* the docker container is launched
+* provided all required parameters are in place, 5 minutes later and every subsequent five minutes the docker-compose.yaml files will be generated
+* Each stack defined in the yaml will print its output path and files will be generated
+* additionally, a setup script is auto generated for each stack which is entirely optional.
+In my setup, I have 3 helper scripts I've written to keep my docker environment clean and ensure all my exports and aliases match what I intend them to.
+This can be customized in any way that is useful for your given use case.
+These scripts are written in bash and are stored automatically with the compose file

+### **Disclaimer**
+This program is functional for my setup but has not had a ton of external testing.
+In early testing, I was able to get almost all desired functionality so I have not perfected all features.
+What I am saying is there is definitely room for improvement, although functionally it is really simple to setup a series of docker stacks

 The yaml file should look something like this boilerplate code:

 ## **Sample Yaml Parameters:**
     # Any environmental variable can be set here which will always apply to each container.
 The value can be overriden by defining it again at the stack service level